-Over 85% of students receive financial aid, mostly as a combination of grants, loans, and part-time employment.
-When you complete two applications, FAFSA (Free Application for Federal Student Aid) and the MCLA financial aid application, you automatically apply for a wide range of state, federal, and MCLA assistance, such as Pell Grants, Supplemental Education Opportunity Grants, MASS Grants, the College Work-Study Program, Perkins Loans, and Federal Direct Student Loans.
+Over 76% of students receive need based financial aid, mostly as a combination of grants, loans, and part-time employment.
+When you complete the FAFSA (Free Application for Federal Student Aid) you automatically apply for a wide range of state, federal, and MCLA assistance, such as Pell Grants, Supplemental Education Opportunity Grants, MASS Grants, the College Work-Study Program, Perkins Loans, and Federal Direct Student Loans.

 If you haven't already, review the estimated costs to attend MCLA.
 Especially given the opportunities a quality MCLA education provides, it's surprisingly affordable.

 Are you money savvy?
 Both current students and alumni are encouraged to join SALT, a free financial literacy program that helps you own your finances.
 With the program, you can keep track of your student loans in one place, search for scholarships and internships, and find resources to teach you everything you need to know about the financial world.

 Regardless of whether you're an undergraduate, graduate, FAST-TRACK, or certificate program student, follow these basic steps each academic year.
 You must be formally accepted into your program of study and be enrolled at least half time to be eligible, and you must also maintain satisfactory academic progress to keep your aid.

 - Complete MCLA's financial aid application.
 (Spring 2014 Only!*)

 - If needed, apply for a Federal Direct Parent Plus Loan or a credit-based alternative student loan.

 * A MCLA financial aid application is not required for the 2014-2015 academic year.